 Reasons for under-reporting of sexual assault

-Research shows that women don’t report sexual assault to the police for a number of reasons including:
+Research shows that sexual assault is not reported to the police for a number of reasons including:

-- They don’t want family and friends to know
+- not wanting family and friends to know

 Centres Against Sexual Assault (CASAs)